Portworx Stork

 Portworx Stork is a storage scheduler for Kubernetes that helps achieve tighter integration of Portworx with Kubernetes.
 It allows users to co-locate pods with their data, provides seamless migration of pods in case of storage errors, and makes it easier to create and restore snapshots of Portworx volumes.
 Stork consists of 2 components, the Stork scheduler and an extender.
 Both of these components run in HA mode with 3 replicas by default.
 When Portworx is installed using the Portworx Enterprise Cluster Spec from Portworx Central , Stork is installed by default.

-This topic describes how to verify Portworx Stork installation and also explains how to upgrade Stork.
+This topic describes how to verify Portworx Stork installation, upgrade Stork, and enable Stork telemetry.

 Verify Stork Installation